Aan de Amsterdamse grachten: Legacy

-Goeman's ashes (he died in 2000) were spread over the Prinsengracht.
-A plaque is affixed to the bridge, commemorating the place of inspiration for the song, and in 2008 the bridge was named for him.
+After his death in 2000, Goeman's ashes were spread over the Prinsengracht.
+A plaque is affixed to the bridge, commemorating the place of inspiration for the song, and in 2008, the bridge was named for him.

 The annual Prinsengrachtconcert is traditionally closed with a (classical) rendition of the song.
-The carillon of the Westertoren plays the song every half hour on Tuesday; on a list of the top 100 Dutch songs compiled by Amsterdam newspaper Het Parool the song occupies first place.
+The carillon of the Westertoren plays the song every half hour on Tuesday; on a list of the top 100 Dutch songs compiled by the Amsterdam newspaper Het Parool, the song holds first place.